Love Island Games

 Love Island Games is a spin-off of the reality dating series Love Island.
-It features previous Love Island contestants from various countries in the franchise competing in challenges.
-The show premiered on 1 November 2023 and was released on Peacock in the United States.
+It features previous Love Island contestants from various countries competing in challenges.
+The show premiered on November 1, 2023 and was released on Peacock in the United States.
 It is hosted by Ariana Madix and narrated by Iain Stirling.
-The show was previously hosted by Maya Jama for its first season.
+Season one was hosted by Maya Jama.